@gibme/multicast

 Event Arguments Description

-message (message: Buffer, local: AddressInfo, remote: RemoteInfo, fromSelf: boolean) A UDP message was received. fromSelf indicates whether the message originated from this instance.
+message (message: Buffer, local: AddressInfo, remote: RemoteInfo, fromSelf: boolean) A UDP message was received and passed all inbound filters. fromSelf indicates whether the message originated from this instance.

 close (local: AddressInfo) An underlying socket was closed.